Programming (music): Drum machines

-Around the time of the 1950s, electric rhythm machines began to make way into popular music.
-These machines began to gain much traction amongst many artists as they saw it as a way to create percussion sounds in an easier and more efficient way.
-Artists who used this kind of technology include J. J. Cale, Sly Stone, Phil Collins, Marvin Gaye, and Prince.
-Some of the popular drum machines through the time of the 1950s-1970s were the Side Man, Ace Tone's Rhythm Ace, Korg's Doncamatic, and Maestro's Rhythm King.
-In 1979, the LM-1 drum machine computer was released by guitarist Roger Linn, its goal being to help artists achieve realistic sounding drum sounds.
+Between the late 1960s and 1970s, electric rhythm machines began to make way into popular music.
+These machines began to gain much traction among various artists as they saw it as a way to create percussion sounds in an easier and more efficient way.
+Artists who used this kind of technology include J. J. Cale, Sly Stone, Yellow Magic Orchestra, Phil Collins, Marvin Gaye, Afrika Bambaataa and Prince.
+Some of the popular drum machines used between the late 1960s and 1970s included Ace Tone's Rhythm Ace, Korg's Doncamatic, Maestro's Rhythm King, and the Roland CR-78.

+In 1980, the Roland TR-808 was released.
+It was the first drum machine with which users could program a percussion track from beginning to end, complete with breaks and rolls.
+The 808 imitates acoustic percussion: the bass drum, snare, toms, conga, rimshot, claves, handclap, maraca, cowbell, cymbal and hi-hat (open and closed).
+The 808 is a foundational element of hip-hop, having been described as hip-hop's equivalent to what the Fender Stratocaster guitar was to rock music.
+The 808 has been used on more hit records than any other drum machine, and is one of the most influential inventions in popular music.

+The same year, the LM-1 drum machine computer was released by guitarist Roger Linn, its goal being to help artists achieve realistic sounding drum sounds using digital samples.
 This drum machine had eight different drum sounds: kick drum, snare, hi-hat, cabasa, tambourine, two tom toms, two congas, cowbell, clave, and handclaps.
 The different sounds could be recorded individually and they sounded real because of the high frequencies of the sound (28 kHz).
 Some notable artists who used the LM-1 were Peter Gabriel, Stevie Wonder, Michael Jackson, and Madonna.

 These developments continued to happen in future decades leading to the creation of new electrical instruments such as the Theremin, Hammond organ, electric guitar, synthesizer, and digital sampler.
 Other technologies such as the phonograph, tape-recorder, and compact disc have enabled artists to create and produce sounds without the use of live musicians.